Gilead-IT-GCDM-PDM/Open-SMART-PMI/README.md

    $ python -m webapp.index
    ```

-   Navigate to the link described in the terminal: `Dash is running on` `http://0.0.0.0:8050/` (example)
+   Navigate to the link described in the terminal.
+      For example: `Dash is running on` `http://0.0.0.0:8050/`

    For more details on usage, refer to Section 2.

 2. For model experimentation via the CLI, refer to Section 3.